 \section{Related Work}

 \paragraph{Deep Research} Recently, the combination of retrieval techniques~\cite{li2025matching,zhao2024retrieval} and reasoning~\cite{deepseekr1} has enabled LLMs to transcend their parametric constraints by leveraging external knowledge.
-Pioneering works have designed specialized prompts and workflows for complex research tasks, as exemplified by OpenResearcher \citep{openresearcher} and Search-o1 \citep{search-o1}.
-Subsequent research has explored reinforcement learning for end-to-end reasoning and information retrieval \cite{searchr1, deepresearcher}.
-However, these approaches primarily focus on generating and evaluating text-only results, whereas our study advances the field by generating text-chart interleaved reports that significantly enhance information comprehension and communication with visualizations.
+Pioneering works have designed specialized prompts and workflows for complex research tasks, as exemplified by OpenResearcher~\citep{openresearcher} and Search-o1 \citep{search-o1}.
+Subsequent research explored reinforcement learning for end-to-end reasoning and information retrieval~\cite{searchr1, deepresearcher}.
+However, these studies primarily focus on generating and evaluating text-only results, whereas this work advances the field by generating text-chart interleaved reports that significantly enhance information comprehension and communication with visualizations.

-\paragraph{LLM for Data Visualizations} Current work has focused on enhancing individual chart quality through various approaches, including multi-stage pipelines~\cite{LIDA}, iterative debugging with visual feedback~\cite{matplotagent}, chain-of-thought prompted query reformulation~\cite{vispath}, and models fine-tuned with domain-specific data for chart generation~\cite{chartllama, chartgpt}.
-Other research has explored how to articulate generation intent, such as multimodal prompting with sketches and direct manipulations~\cite{VisPilot}, multilingual natural language interfaces~\cite{Chat2VIS}, and conversational context management~\cite{ConversationalAI}.
-Corresponding evaluation methodologies have also been proposed~\cite{VisualizationAnEvaluation,VisEval}.
-Unlike previous work that focuses predominantly on single chart or limited data and chart types, our work is the first to generate and evaluate text-chart interleaved reports, which contains multiple diverse visualizations based on in-the-wild complex and heterogeneous information.
+\paragraph{LLM for Data Visualizations} Current work has focused on enhancing individual chart quality through various approaches, including multi-stage pipelines~\cite{lida}, iterative debugging with visual feedback~\cite{matplotagent}, chain-of-thought prompted query reformulation~\cite{vispath}, and models fine-tuned with domain-specific data for chart generation~\cite{chartllama, chartgpt}.
+Another line of work has explored how to articulate generation intent, such as multimodal prompting with sketches and direct manipulations~\cite{VisPilot}, multilingual natural language interfaces~\cite{Chat2VIS}, and conversational context management~\cite{ConversationalAI}.
+Corresponding evaluation methodologies have also been proposed~\cite{VisualizationAnEvaluation,viseval}.
+However, previous work has predominantly focuses on generating individual charts with limited data.
+To the best of our knowledge, we are the first to explore generating and evaluating text-chart interleaved reports with multiple visualizations, based on in-the-wild and heterogeneous information.